larrynissen/www-chapter-san-jacinto-college/index.md

 {% include chapter_events.html group=page.meetup-group %}

 Our meetings are open to the public, and you do not need to be a member to attend.
 Please do consider [joining OWASP](https://owasp.org/membership/) if you find our community, projects, and meetings valuable, or sponsoring this chapter.

+We Meet the second thursday of month at 8pm

 ## Past Events